k8hayes/krhayes.com/content/project/Reburns/index.md

 url_pdf: ""
 url_slides: ""
 ---
 Short-interval fires (fires occurring within 50 years of one another or less) are increasing in Interior Alaska.
 The dominant tree species, black spruce (*Picea mariana*), plays an important role sequestering carbon and isolating frozen permafrost underneath but requires 50 years or more to re-establish and reach reproductive maturity.
 A new trend in reburning (fires occurring in short-intervals after an initial fire) is raising questions about future succession and carbon storage within boreal forests.
 Our project uses a suite of field, lab and modeling tools to examine how boreal forests are changing as a result of reburning.
-As a Ph.D. candidate on this project, I serve as one of the field ecologists, providing empirical data from study sites in Alaska that have reburned in new patterns.
+As a Ph.D. candidate on this project, I served as one of the field ecologists, providing empirical data from study sites in Alaska that have reburned in new patterns.

 **Methods**